Olmec religion: Rain Spirit and Were-jaguar (god )

-Banded-eye God (God IV)
+Banded-eye god (god )

 This enigmatic deity is named for the narrow band that runs along the side of its face through its almond-shaped eye with its round iris.
 Like many other supernaturals, the Banded-eye God has a cleft head and a downturned mouth.
-Unlike others, the Banded-eye God is only known from its profile - these renditions are generally concentrated on bowls from the Valley of Mexico (as shown on left), although the Banded-eye God is one of the five supernaturals shown on Las Limas Monument 1 from the Olmec heartland.
+Unlike others, the Banded-eye God is only known from its profile - these renditions are generally concentrated on bowls from the Valley of Mexico (as shown on left), although the Banded-eye God is one of the five supernaturals shown on Las Limas monument 1 from the Olmec heartland.